Planning Your Trip

 See our recommendation for the best hotels in Munich here.

-Munich’s International Airport, Franz Josef Strauss Flughafen, is the second busiest airport in Germany after Frankfurt.
+Munich’s International Airport, Franz Josef Strauss Flughafen, is the second busiest airport in Germany after Frankfurt serving around 48 million passengers each year.
 The airport is frequently rated as one of the best in the world.
 Located 19 miles northeast of Munich, the airport is also very well connected to the city: Take the metro S8 or S2 to reach Munich's city center in approximately 40 minutes.

 The city is well connected to trains and other forms of public transportation, so unless you're planning on exploring Bavaria extensively, renting a car is not necessary.
 The city is also served by Uber and a bike share.